trychlos/pwix-accounts-manager/README.md

 It takes itself care of checking the permissions of the user, and, depending of its runtime parameters, either is disabled, or doesn't display at all if the user is not allowed.

+It takes the very same data context than below `AccountsList`.

 ##### `AccountsList`

 The component list the defined accounts as a `pwix:tabular` table, with standard 'Informations', 'Edit' and 'Delete' buttons.